A Geometric Approach to Radial Correlation Type Problems: Introduction

-This paper is organised as follows: In section $3$ I give an overview of the idea of the proof of Conjecture \ref{1}.
+This paper is organised as follows: In section $3$, an overview of the idea of the proof of theorem \ref{strong} will be presented.
 The aim would be to give the main idea of the proof before delving into the details and the techniques of the next sections.
-In Section $4$, I shall recall the theory of convexly-derived measures and the localisation on the canonical Riemannian sphere.
-The tehchniques and results presented in this section are the one enabling us to simplify the study of Conjecture \ref{1} to the study of a family of $2$-dimensional correlation problems.
+In Section $4$, the theory of convexly-derived measures and the localisation on the canonical Riemannian sphere are recalled.
+The tehchniques and results presented in this section are the one enabling one to simplify the study of theorem \ref{strong} to the study of a family of $2$-dimensional correlation problems.
 Section $5$ concerns the study of a family of $2$-dimensional correlation type problems.
-The main idea of this section is the extension of the symmetisation procedure used in \cite{figa} to our family of $2$-dimensional anisotropic correlation problems.
-In Section $6$, I shall prove Theorem \ref{iff}.
-In Section $7$ the proof of the Gaussian Correlation Conjecture will be completed.
-Finally, in Section $8$ I shall explain how the methods used in this paper to prove Conjecture \ref{1} can be applied to prove Correlation-type problems (with respect to radial density functions), as well as discuss possible applications of the spherical localisation method for other problems in convex geometry most notably the Mahler Conjecture.
+The main idea of this section is the extension of the symmetisation procedure used in \cite{figa} to a family of $2$-dimensional anisotropic correlation problems.
+In Section $6$, the proof of the main theorem \ref{strong} will be completed.
+In Section $7$, as a corollary of theorem \ref{strong}, the proof of the Gaussian Correlation Problem will be presented.
+Finally, in Section $8$, one explains how the methods used in this paper can be applied for other problems in convex geometry most notably the Mahler Conjecture.